 Undoubtedly, staying healthy has become the most crucial weapon in fighting the virus.
 Hence, Experts advise proper nutrition and maintaining natural circadian rhythms to defend against Covid-19.
 Here, adequate nutrition is what casts shadow on the most important practice to be carried out this month.
 Some have already started advocating a ‘no fasting’ in the current situation.
 But analysing the facts, we have enough reason to believe that fasting will not be dangerous even in these circumstances.

 Sacrifice or blessing?

-Islam comprises injunctions that are essential and at the same time adequate for the well-being of man.
-Take for instance the Islamic commandment to eat and drink and not to exceed.
+Islam comprises injunctions that are essential and, at the same time, adequate for the well-being of man.
+Take, for instance, the Islamic commandment to eat, drink, and not exceed.
 This teaching is necessary as well as sufficient for a person to remain healthy.
 Obeying this injunction, a person forgoes whatever he forgoes for his own benefit.